Goodness Digestive Enzymes

 - It is an enzyme produced by intestinal villi that can hydrolyze lactose into galactose and glucose.

-- Secondary hypolactasia can result from any damage of the small intestinal mucosal brush border, or increase of the gastrointestinal transit time.
+- Secondary hypolactasia can result from any damage to the small intestinal mucosal brush border or increase of the gastrointestinal transit time.

 - Lactose intolerance occurs when lactose malabsorption causes gastrointestinal symptoms between 30 minutes and 2 hours after drinking milk or eating dairy products.

 - GIT symptoms associated with lactose intolerance include: